Best board games: Five things to consider

 Half the reason for having a board game in your cabinet at the ready is so that you can break it out at the drop of a hat to shake up date night, or stave off boredom on weekends.
 Most board games can keep a range of three to five players occupied, but they can often be prohibitive in larger groups and can even make others feel excluded if the game doesn’t fit the group size.

 Board games formatted for a large group tend to lean into “party” mechanics over strategy and logic, favoring quicker moves, a faster pace, and less waiting in between turns than traditional turn-based board games.
-Keeping players entertained is obviously a mandatory trait in a board game of any size and scale, but the best board games for a large group will include frequent and explosive bursts of activity that will ensure that players stay engaged, and not just entertained.
+Keeping players entertained is obviously a mandatory trait in a board game of any size and scale, but board games for a large group will include frequent and explosive bursts of activity that will ensure that players stay engaged, and not just entertained.
 There are many varieties of board game that cater to these large group settings, but not all are created equal.
 In our book, the best board game for a large group will seamlessly integrate into and facilitate the endurance of a lively party dynamic.

 Best board game for large groups: Telestrations